Matt-prog/WorldTimeAPI/README.md

 Those functions are blocking, so code is stopped until response from API is received.
 On ESP32 and ESP8266 there is 1s timeout for receiving response.

 ## Dependecies
-This library uses multiplatform DateTime library for C++.
+This library uses multiplatform [DateTimeLib](https://github.com/Matt-prog/DateTimeLib) library for C++.
 It has to be included to your project/solution.

 ## Examples
 Example for Windows, Linux and Mac OS: